-Yes or no Please provide a brief explanation (if applicable) Did the library move locations (temporarily or No permanently) during the reporting year?
+Yes or no Please provide a brief explanation (if applicable) Did the library move locations (temporarily or No Fishing Lake has had a number of setbacks relating to permanently) during the reporting year? their operations, largely due to a lack of local board.
+It hasn't been operational or serving patrons for any part of the past year.
 Did a new service point open or an existing one No permanently close during the reporting year?
 Did the library close for renovations at any point during No the reporting year?